Bali is filled with creativity and we are so lucky to have such a creative artist right here on the island.

 My style developed into what it is now over about a 15 year period.
 I am always trying to evolve my work forward so it’s always unique and unseen.
 That’s one of the things I love most about making art, creating images no one has ever seen before.
 Visualizing some sort of future.

-There is a lot going on your paintings.
+There is a lot going on in your paintings.
 How long does it take you to develop the final draft?
-Do you decide on the colours before hand or do you choose as you go?
+Do you decide on the colors beforehand or do you choose as you go?

 My works these days are developed through an organic process involving measurement, repetition, geometry, balance and movement.
 I don’t create drafts or sketches much anymore, I tend to just let the works generate themselves through my process.
-My colour palette has expanded over the years, I have a specific way I relate colours to one another and apply them to different repetitive elements.
+My color palette has expanded over the years, I have a specific way I relate colors to one another and apply them to different repetitive elements.

 Street art is exploding at the moment and it seems that now artists are gaining recognition for their talent.
 Street art has become a lot more curated and plain better.
 Why do you think all of this is happening now?

-I guess for many artists it can be hard to make the jump from street to having their own exhibitions.
+I guess for many artists it can be hard to make the jump from the street to have their own exhibitions.
 I know you recently had your own exhibit in America.
 How did that come about?
-Was it something you always dreamt of, or was it a good opportunity to make the jump from being a street artist to a wholesome artist.
+Was it something you always dreamt of or was it a good opportunity to make the jump from being a street artist to a wholesome artist.
 Do you think you would be having another exhibition soon?

 You recently were involved with the Tropica Festival in Bali.
 Can you tell me more about it?